imaginary-cloud/CameraManager/README.md

 ####About
 This is a simple swift class to provide all the configurations you need to create custom camera view in your app.
+It follows orientation change and updates UI accordingly, supports front and rear camera selection, different flash modes, inputs and outputs.
 Just drag, drop and use.
-It supports orientation changes wih UI updates, front and rear camera selection, different flash modes inputs and outputs.

 ####Installation with CocoaPods